Northwest Zone | Southwest Zone | Willamette Zone | Central Zone | Southeast Zone | Northeast Zone | Snake Zone | Columbia Zone | Marine Zone |

 Please note: Most recent updates are shown in bold red text.

-(a) In all areas of the Willamette River and tributaries, including flowing waters, that are open to angling for hatchery Chinook, hatchery steelhead, trout, or warmwater gamefish, anglers with a valid 2016 Two-Rod Angling Validation may use up to two fishing rods while fishing for any game fish or non-game fish species except sturgeon.
+- In all areas of the Willamette River and tributaries, including flowing waters, that are open to fishing for hatchery Chinook, hatchery steelhead, trout, or warmwater gamefish, anglers with a valid 2017 Two-Rod Angling Validation may use up to two fishing rods while fishing for any game fish or non-game fish species except sturgeon.
 Youth anglers under 12 years of age may use two rods in these areas without purchasing the Two-Rod Angling Validation.

-(c) All other rules and licensing requirements specified in the 2016 Oregon Sport Fishing Regulations remain in effect.
+- All other rules and licensing requirements specified in the 2017 Oregon Sport Fishing Regulations remain in effect.

 For more information contact your local ODFW office: